Athletic Bilbao 0-3 Real Madrid: Kaka & Cristiano Ronaldo Ease Los Blancos Past Basques Ahead Of Next Week's El Clasico

 By Daniel Quinton-Navarro

-An early Kaka penalty in each half proved to be the difference between a much changed Madrid side and Athletic Bilbao.
+An early Kaka penalty in each half proved to be the difference between a much changed Real Madrid side and Athletic Bilbao.

 Cristiano Ronaldo completed the route in the 70th minute with his 28th goal of the season after entering the fray in the second half.

-Athletic started the brighter of the two sides but were unable to turn their early dominance into a lead, leaving Iker Casillas largely untested.
+Bilbao started the brighter of the two sides but were unable to turn their early dominance into a lead, leaving Iker Casillas largely untested.

 Los Blancos were awarded a 13th minute penalty when Angel Di Maria looked to latch onto a through ball the Argentine was brought down by Gorka Iraizoz to give away a penalty.